e-oz/ngx-collection/libs/ngx-collection/README.md

 Using this service, you can easily and safely mutate collections of items and monitor their state (and state of their mutations).

-All the actions are immutable - items and collections will not be modified: new items and new collections will be created on every mutation.
+All the actions are asynchronous and immutable - items and collections will not be modified: new items and new collections will be created on every mutation.

 For monitoring the state, you can use one of the predefined selectors, or view model.